 How can Conference, Communication and Marketing Professionals continue to create successful, engaging and productive events in the era of COVID-19?

-Over 4 sessions across two morning Narrowcast Media Group will host this online programme and take you through the range of different formats for face to face and hybrid events and the organisational, budgeting and planning changes that need addressing.
+Discover the range of different formats for face to face and hybrid events and the organisational, budgeting and planning changes that need addressing.

 - Equip you to get through this crisis and prepare for the future.